 - (Optional) Click Enable IP Discovery to enable ARP suppression.

-- Attach a VM to the logical switch by selecting the switch and clicking the Add Virtual Machine () icon.
+- Attach a virtual machine to the logical switch by selecting the switch and clicking Add Virtual Machine ().

-- Select the VM and click the right-arrow button.
+- Select one or more virtual machines and click the right-arrow button ().

 Each logical switch that you create receives an ID from the segment ID pool, and a virtual wire is created.
 A virtual wire is a dvPortgroup that is created on each vSphere distributed switch.
 The virtual wire descriptor contains the name of the logical switch and the logical switch's segment ID.
 Assigned segment IDs appear in multiple places, as shown in the following examples.